pi-46-tropical-fox/e-commerce/README.md

 # e-commerce
-Make an e-commerce website which simplify the trading transaction between sellers and customers.
+An e-commerce website which simplify the trading transaction between sellers and customers.

 ### Deployed Link
 - https://e-commerce-8359b.web.app/